jaelpark/chamferwm/README.md

 exec chamfer --config=/usr/share/chamfer/config/config.py --shader-path=/usr/share/chamfer/shaders/
 ```

 When multiple rendering devices are available, make the choice with `--device-index=n`, where `n` is the zero-based index of the device (default = 0).
 Launch Xorg with `startx`.
+NVIDIA users may have to add ``Option "AllowSHMPixmaps" "1"`` to their Xorg configuration.

 To run the WM without the integrated compositor, use